Tiramisioux/cinemate/README.md

 - Recording stops after a couple of seconds when using ext4 formatted SSD drives
 - 16 bit mode on StarlightEye not working properly

+## Notes when using Pi 4

+On Raspberry Pi 4 the tuning file currently fails to load properly for libcamera so no tuning file is applied to the actual image.
+The tuning file is used though for CineMate calculation of WB values.

 ## Todo

 - [ ] fix shutter angle values array calculation